Uranium mining and the Navajo people: Community involvement and response

-Dine' Citizens Against Ruining our Environment (CARE), established in 1988 as a grassroots organization, aims to give citizens of the Navajo Nation a voice to protect their environment, culture, and community.
+Diné Citizens Against Ruining our Environment (Diné CARE), established in 1988 as a grassroots organization, aims to give citizens of the Navajo Nation a voice to protect their environment, culture, and community.
 The expansion of the organization, over the years, allows for individuals within the Navajo community to share their experiences and build a network of people dedicated to the preservation of the Navajo land and resources.
 Membership is free and involves being an active advocate for the community that the member lives in.
 Projects and campaigns that Dine' CARE works on are financed by grant money.
 One of the project that Dine' CARE works on is the Navajo Radiation Victims Project.
 This project helps regions impacted by nuclear waste from uranium mining by visiting communities and gaining first hand accounts from victims.
 Earl Tulley, who is now Vice President of Dine' Care, believes the project helps all victims of uranium radiation exposure, native or non-native, get the compensation and help that they need.
 The organization fights to clean up impacted areas and prevent any future mining on Navajo land.
 The most notable success for the project was the amendment of the Radiation Exposure Compensation Act (RECA) in 2000.
 Dine' CARE helped create the Western States RECA Reform Coalition to expand the scope of compensation for victims not only by extending the geographic regions and time periods covered, but also by adding two new occupational claimants and compensable diseases.